Courses Available Online, Virtually and Classroom

 NEBOSH Certificate Exam Day Guidance Part 1

-Please note that NEBOSH has now introduced an open book exam, therefore the exam is no longer applicable.
-You can find more information about the new open book exam here.
+Please note that NEBOSH has now introduced an open book exam, therefore the content on this page is no longer applicable.

 Now the hard work of preparing for the exams is over.
 That day has finally arrived – exam day.
 It can be a worrying and stressful time and you need to ensure that you do yourself justice after all the hard work you’ve put in to revising.